All Episodes

 Now I know Williamsburg isn't like going to Davos or anything, but still, they're all in Washington.

-Why'd they have to go to a big resort in Williamsburg to have this big to do?
+Why'd they have to go to a big resort in Williamsburg to have this big to-do?

 Isn't that just wasteful spending?

-Same thing they're carrying out about.
+Same thing they're carrying on about.

 She went on the Bill Press show.